The Crocodile (Once Upon a Time)

 "The Crocodile" is the fourth episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 26th episode overall, which aired on October 21, 2012.

 It was co-written by David H. Goodman and Robert Hull, while being directed by David Solomon.

 In this episode, Mr. Gold, David, and Ruby go searching for a missing Belle, while flashbacks show Rumpelstiltskin's past with Captain Hook.

+Title card

+Captain Hook's ship, The Jolly Roger, sails beyond the Enchanted Forest.

 Plot

-Opening Sequence

-Captain Hook's ship is featured in the forest.

 In the Characters' Past

 As Rumplestiltskin (Robert Carlyle) returns home, he discovers Baelfire is all alone.
 Realizing that his wife, Milah (Rachel Shelley), has gone down to a village pub, Rumplestiltskin and Baelfire decide to confront her there, only to discover that Milah has been drinking with a group of pirates.
 It turns out that Milah is not happy with being married to Rumplestiltskin because she sees him as a coward, but Baelfire manages to convince her to return home.
 Unfortunately, the next day, Rumplestiltskin learns that Milah has been abducted by the pirates.
 He arrives at their ship to meet Killian Jones (Colin O'Donoghue), the captain of the vessel, and asks that he turn Milah over to him.
 Killian then offers Rumplestiltskin a chance to duel him, only to let Rumplestiltskin's cowardice get the best of him.
 Several years later, Rumplestiltskin, now the Dark One, sits at a tavern where he is approached by a black market trader about a magic bean that can transport between worlds.
 Before that transaction can take place, Jones shows up, and as expected, Rumplestiltskin decides to confront him once again.